ko31/memorable-password/README.md

 [![Build Status](https://travis-ci.org/ko31/memorable-password.svg)](https://travis-ci.org/ko31/memorable-password)

-This plugin generates a powerful and memorable password.
+This plugin generates a memorable and strong password.
 For example, animals, country names, foods etc.

 ## Description

-This plugin generates a powerful and memorable password.
+This plugin generates a memorable and strong password.
 For example, animals, country names, foods etc.

 By default WordPress generates a very strong password.
 But I feel like something is just not there.